Asymptotic tail behavior of phase-type scale mixture distributions: Introduction

-A distribution of the form \eqref{PHSM} will be called a \emph{phase--type scale mixture} if $G$ is a phase--type distribution and $H$ is a proper nonnegative distribution that we shall call the \emph{scaling distribution}.
-Recall that phase--type distributions correspond to distributions of absorption times of Markov jump processes with one absorbing state and a finite number of transient states---the exponential, Erlang and Hyperexponential distributions are examples of phase--type distributions.

-A phase--type scale mixture distribution may be seen as the distribution of random variable $X$ of the form $X:=S\cdot Y$ where $S\sim H$ and $Y\sim G$.
-We shall call $S$ a \emph{scaling random variable}.
-Using a conditional argument we obtain that

-where $G_s(x):=G(x/s)$ corresponds to the distribution of the (scaled) random variable $s\cdot Y$; we shall call $G_s$ a \emph{scaled phase--type} distribution.
-Therefore, the distribution $F$ can be thought as a mixture of the scaled phase--type distributions in $\{G_s:s>0\}$ with respect to the scaling distribution $H$.
+A distribution of the form \eqref{PHSM} will be called a \emph{phase-type scale mixture} if $G$ is a (classical) phase-type (PH) distribution \citep[cf.][]{Latouche1999} and $H$ is a proper nonnegative distribution that we shall call the \emph{scaling distribution}.
+A phase-type scale mixture distribution can be seen as the distribution of a random variable $X:=S\cdot Y$ where $S\sim H$ and $Y\sim G$; accordingly, $S$ is referred as the \emph{scaling random variable}.
+This terminology is also explained using conditional arguments: observe that $(X|S=s) \sim G_s$ where $G_s(x):=G(x/s)$ corresponds to the distribution of the (scaled) random variable $s\cdot Y$ which is itself a PH distribution, so the distribution $F$ can be thought as a mixture of the scaled PH distributions in $\{G_s:s>0\}$ with respect to the scaling distribution $H$.

-In this paper we focus on the analysis of the asymptotic behavior of phase--type scale mixture distributions.
-We wish to investigate conditions for phase--type scale mixture distributions to be heavy--tailed and determine their maximum domains of attraction.

-Our motivation is to approximate heavy--tailed distributions via phase--type scale mixtures.
-Heavy--tailed distributions are of key importance in various branches of applied probability for modeling random phenomena exhibiting extreme behavior \citep[cf.][]{EmbrechtsKluppelbergMikosch}.
-Nevertheless, the analysis of many important stochastic models with heavy--tailed inputs is difficult because heavy--tailed distributions are characterized by having diverging Laplace--Stieltjes transforms for all negative values of the argument $\theta$, i.e.\

-Moreover, some of the most commonly used heavy--tailed distributions do not have Laplace--Stieltjes transforms with closed--form expressions; that is the case of the Lognormal, Fr\'echet, Gumbel and Weibull distributions.
-This implies that classical approaches employed for approximating tail probabilities of convolutions are not available or somewhat restricted.
-For instance, large deviations techniques, saddlepoint approximations, exponential changes of measure, or the applications of the Pollaczek--Khinchine formula in risk and queueing, require of the Laplace--Stieltjes transform in closed form.